Rehoming

 Robyn said: “I found agility was just another opportunity for us to spend time together.
 I thought it would be something helpful for Cranberry and a chance to get her out and about mixing with other ponies.
 I never thought she would take to it so well!
 Hopefully it’s a step to helping her become a fully ridden, happy pony in the future, but she and I had great fun and I’m so proud of her coming first!”

 Rehoming a horse is an immensely rewarding experience.
 Most of the rehomed horses have had difficult lives before coming into the charity and rehoming offers them a vital second chance, as well as making space in the farms for more horses that desperately need help to be taken in.
-Visit our rehoming site here.
+Visit the rehoming page on our website.

 Enjoy reading stories like this?